 For many employees, a lunch break provides important time away from work to relax and decompress before beginning the second half of the day.
 These breaks are important, especially for employees who need that space to perform at their best.
+In addition to this, an office should have available freshwater where they can get water coolers for hire in London and other places to do this.
+The impact of having a water cooler helps to improve employee productivity and gives them a space to take a breather from their desk.

 Lunch and learn programs aren’t work – they’re meant to provide entertaining and useful content, and they shouldn’t replace conventional employee training.
 However, these programs can help your employees work better and happier.
 If you need a little extra encouragement to start a lunch and learn program at your office, here are four ways they can boost office productivity and benefit your company.